 All CCD memories are basically serial because of the fundamental shift register nature of charge-coupling.
-They are dynamic memories which require periodic refreshing and, like other semiconductor memories, they are volatile.
+They are dynamic memories which require periodic refreshing and, like other semiconductor memories, the are volatile.
 While their latency is greater than bipolar and MOS memory, they are as much as fifty times faster than magnetic disc and drum memories.
-Because of the shift-register nature of CCD, the CCD memory devices are block-access oriented rather than random bit accessed.
-The high bit-count per package allows use of distributed memory and changes in computer architecture.
+Because of the shift-register nature of CCD, the CCD memory devices are block-accessed rise than the han tanper package allows use of distributed memory and changes in computer architecture.
 CCD memory applications include:

-- Cache memory
+- · Cache memory

 - Bulk storage

 - Signal analysis for sonar, radar

-- Synthetic aperture radar memory
+- · Synthetic aperture radar memory

 - Digital delay

-- Drum and disc replacement

-As manufacturing technology continues to improve, all semiconductor memory will enjoy an increase in bitdensity and a reduction in device and system costs due to the reduction in package count.
-CCD memory specifically will continue to remain more dense than bipolar and MOS memory for reasons previously stated.
-It is probable that CCD memory, because of its lower power dissipation, will be able to shift to packaging capable of being mounted more densely on P.C. boards.
+Drum and disc replacement As manufacturing technology continues to improve, all semiconductor memory will enjoy an increase in bitdensity and a reduction in device and system costs due to the reduction in count.
+CCD package memory specifically will continue to remain more dense than bipolar and MOS memory for reasons previously stated.
+It is probable that CCD memory, because of its lower power dissipation. will be able to shift to packaging capable of being mounted more densely on P.C. boards.
 It is also probable that power dissipation can be reduced further by designing for operation at lower voltages.
 Peripheral circuitry such as on-chip drivers will be added to new CCD memory devices to the extent that added power dissipation can be tolerated and the additional silicon area required is economical from an overall systems cost standpoint.